 Items to bring each day

-Sack lunch, water bottle, snack, sunscreen, change of clothes (shorts are fine), hair ties for long hair, face covering, small personal hand sanitizer, riding boots (over the ankle, flat rubber sole with heel), riding helmet (no bike helmets), English riding breeches or jodhpurs recommended (jeans are fine, but make sure they do not have buttons on back pockets).
+Sack lunch, water bottle, snack, sunscreen, change of clothes (shorts are fine), hair ties for long hair, small personal hand sanitizer, riding boots (over the ankle, flat rubber sole with heel), riding helmet (no bike helmets), English riding breeches or jodhpurs recommended (jeans are fine, but make sure they do not have buttons on back pockets).

 If your camper is between the age of 9 and 17, we can make arrangements for them to attend any of the camp weeks (except the IEA weeks) regardless of experience.
 Questions?
 Contact Kari Briggs at email@example.com.

 If you have specific questions regarding the camp, what to bring or eligibility, please email firstname.lastname@example.org.

 If you have registration or payment questions, please email email@example.com.

 Where to buy riding boots, breeches and helmet

 Equus Now, 8956 Cotter Street, Lewis Center, 740-549-4959